The 2020-21 application is now open. You can access the application here.

-For additional information, please review the Partnership Guidelines and Instructions.
+For additional information, please review the Program Guidelines.

 Join our mailing list to receive periodic updates about Partnership for the Arts & Humanities, including the official email annoucing the opening of the application.